 The exact same photos

 Another one is a totally failed photo.
 It can be caused by many reasons, like blur or shaken.
-Basically failed photo mean any photo that can’t even be viewed.
+Basically failed photo means any photo that can’t even be viewed.

 There’s an exception though if that failed photo turns out to be inspiring you can keep it and use it somehow.

 A photo gives you an idea of what you want to make or the other way around.
 But it’s not always the case.
-There sometimes a photo that you have no idea what to do or even what to shot for.
-Like a photo of your ceiling or photo of random stuff just because you want to try the camera.
-If you don’t have any idea to what to do with them, just delete it.
+There is sometimes a photo that you have no idea what to do or even what to shot for.
+Like a photo of your ceiling or a photo of random stuff just because you want to try the camera.
+If you don’t have any idea what to do with them, just delete them.

-There also an exception to this.
-Inspiration not always come immediately.
+There is also an exception to this.
+Inspiration does not always come immediately.
 Sometimes it takes time.
-So if you still have enough room in your HD, you should keep.
+So if you still have enough room in your HD, you should keep it.
 At least until you desperately need to delete it.